Elevenlabs AudioNative Player

 npx prisma generate

-With this Prisma.js tool, you can easily manage your database with a clear and elegant API.
+This Prisma.js tool allows you to easily manage your database with a clear and elegant API.

 Working with databases – queries and relationships in Prisma.js

-Prisma.js allows you to easily create database queries using a clear and intuitive API.
-For example, to retrieve all users from the database, simply call the findMany function for the User model:
+Prisma.js lets you easily create database queries using a clear and intuitive API.
+For example, to retrieve all users from the database, call the findMany function for the User model:

 const users = await prisma.user.findMany();